fletcherj17/bomb.com/readme.md

 ~ Stretch goals ~

-every new game generates different tasks for the user to complete
+Every new game generates different tasks for the user to complete.

-Win screen can display if the user reached new high score and also displays a leaderboard (research local storage) also have to add "enter you name" functionality
+Win screen can display if the user reached new high score and also displays a leaderboard (research local storage).

-high quality designed images to represent the parts of the bomb, and minigames that involve interaction with graphics.
+High quality designed images to represent the parts of the bomb, and minigames that involve interaction with graphics.

-player options like: easy, medium, or hard mode.
+Player options like: easy, medium, or hard mode.